arpitsdotnet/EFCoreExample/README.md

 •	When **Package Manage Console** tab opened; type `add-migration <migration_name>`, this will create a `migration_name.cs` file which you can assess to check if correct table is being created.

+> [!TIP]
+> If the above comment throws error; Make sure you have a package installed `Microsoft.EntityFrameworkCore.Tools`

 ![](https://github.com/arpitsdotnet/EFCoreExample/blob/master/assets/images/2024-09-07%20(2).png)

-•	If the above comment throws error; Make sure you have a package installed `Microsoft.EntityFrameworkCore.Tools`

 •	To reflect all changes to database; type `update-database`.